Hamdan bin Zayed bin Khalifa Al Nahyan

-Sheikh Hamdan bin Zayed bin Khalifa Al Nahyan was the Ruler of Abu Dhabi, one of the Trucial States which today form the United Arab Emirates (UAE), from 1912–1922.
+Sheikh Hamdan bin Zayed bin Khalifa Al Nahyan was the ruler of Abu Dhabi from 1912 to 1922.

 Biography

-Hamdan was the fifth son of Zayed I, Emir of Abu Dhabi.
-Zayed I had many sons (at least seven) by several wives.
-His eldest son, Khalifa, declined the succession; it is said that Khalifa's mother compelled a promise out of him to this effect, fearing that his early death would be the inevitable consequence.
-This was at a time when Abu Dhabi was a fishing village.
+Hamdan was the fifth son of Zayed bin Khalifa Al Nahyan, Ruler of Abu Dhabi.
+Zayed had many sons (at least seven) by several wives.
+His eldest son, Khalifa, declined the succession.
 Since Khalifa declined to accept leadership, his next brother, Tahnoun, was selected.
 Tahnoun ruled for three years (1909–12) and died peacefully at age 55.
 Tahnoun had no sons.
-When he died, his brother Hamdan (Zayed's fifth son) seized the rulership, superseding two older brothers, apart from Khalifa.
+When he died, his brother Hamdan bin Zayed (Zayed's fifth son) seized the rulership, superseding two older brothers, apart from Khalifa.

-Hamdan's rule was unpopular both within and outside the family for several reasons.
-Firstly, he discontinued the subsidies normally paid to family members, which added to the friction generated by the way he had seized power.
-He may have done this in order to concentrate the power of patronage in his own hands and ensure that other family branches do not have the resources to act against him.
-Secondly, while Abu Dhabi's population was violently anti-Wahhabi (a number of incursions into Buraimi had helped to cement Wahhabi unpopularity), Hamdan sent a mission to Ibn Saud in Riyadh, possibly in a bid to bolster his rule by gaining external allies.
-Thirdly, he is also said to have disrupted Abu Dhabi's long-standing trade relations.
+Hamdan's rule was unpopular.
+While Abu Dhabi's population was violently anti-Wahhabi (a number of incursions into Buraimi had helped to cement Wahhabi unpopularity), Hamdan sent a mission to Ibn Saud in Riyadh, possibly in a bid to bolster his rule by gaining external allies, but paying tribute to Ibn Saud.
+He is also said to have disrupted Abu Dhabi's long-standing trade relations.

 Hamdan's reign witnessed the breakdown of authority which had been entrenched during his powerful father's long reign.
 In Liwa and Buraimi, fighting broke out between the Bedouin tribes, with the Manasir and Bani Yas fighting a southern confederation of Awamir, Duru and Al Bu Shamis.
 Himself becoming an ally of the Wahhabis, Hamdan managed to broker an uneasy truce.